Bealby/Milestone-Project-2/README.md

 The Website's initial page (`index.html`) has a potrait photo centered in the middle of the page in front of a background horizontally divided by a white and light khaki color of, `rgb(209, 200, 171, 1)`.
-This page will be kept minimal with large 'real estate', to focus the user on the image and text; drawing them into clicking the link to open the main page.
+This page will be kept to a minimum, with large 'real estate', to focus the user on the image and text; drawing them into clicking the link to open the main page.